 - OZtrail Leichardt Hooded Sleeping Bag suitable for 0°C

 - Oztent River Gum XL Sleeping Bag suitable for -10 to -5°C

-- ECOOPRO Sleeping Bag suitable for 13 to 16°C
+- Naturehike Sleeping Bag suitable for -10 ℃ to 6 ℃

 - Sea to Summit Treeline TI I Sleeping Bag -3 to 2°C

 When it comes to the best rated sleeping bags, there is a range of factors you need to consider to ensure it meets your needs.
-In order to purchase the best packable sleeping bag, consider the factors below.
+To purchase the best packable sleeping bag, consider the factors below.

 The first thing you need to ensure is that the sleeping bag you buy is warm enough for the temperatures you’re likely to encounter when you go camping.
 Perhaps you need the best cold weather sleeping bags because you like to camp year round, including the winter months, or perhaps the best lightweight sleeping bags will do because you just plan on camping in the warmer months.

 Unfortunately, there is no standard temperature rating system when it comes to how warm a sleeping bag is; however most are based on the European rating system known as the EN 13537.
 This system is basically a 4 tiered system as follows:

 - Upper Limit: This is the warmth level required for a male to sleep comfortably.
 It is based on a male because the average male needs less insulation to stay warm than women.

 - Comfort: This is the warmth level required for a woman to sleep comfortably.
 It is based on a woman because the average woman needs more insulation to stay warm than men.